Medical Aid Questions

 Read 9 compelling reasons for joining a medical scheme in South Africa!

-what does medical aid doWhat does medical aid do?
+what does medical aid do

-A medical scheme is the only way you can meet the cost of healthcare treatment, in and out of hospital.
+A medical scheme is the only way you can meet the cost of healthcare treatment, in and out-of-hospital.

 And without immediate access to substantial funds, you cannot get the best medical help during emergencies.